-Auburn students with disabilities, age three to 21, may receive special education and related services in each elementary school, middle school and high school, through home/hospital instruction, and through vocational training placements.
+Auburn students with disabilities, age 3 to 21, may receive special education and related services in each elementary school, middle school and high school, through home/hospital instruction, and through vocational training placements.

 Special education programs are non-categorical in the sense that each student is placed in the program best suited to deliver the services specified in the student's IEP, regardless of the student's disability.
 Program placement decisions are made in accordance with the concept of educating students with disabilities in the least restrictive environment.
 That is, we seek to provide appropriate learning environments to the maximum extent possible with non-disabled peers, and within the neighborhood school or as close as possible to his or her neighborhood school.
 In circumstances where unique needs cannot be met within existing district programs, contracted placements are available in neighboring districts and nonpublic agencies.

 Students may receive special education services if they have a disability as defined by Chapter 391-172A of the Washington Administrative Code (WAC), demonstrate that the disability adversely impacts their educational performance in the general education program, and require specially designed instruction.
 The eligibility categories include: developmentally delayed, emotionally/behaviorally disabled, health impaired, specific learning disability, orthopedically impaired, speech or language impaired, autism, traumatic brain injury, intellectual disability, multiple disabilities, deafness, hearing impaired, visually impaired/blindness.